 Breast augmentation (also known as augmentation mammoplasty, breast enlargement or breast enhancement) is the surgical procedure that allows a woman to increase the size and improve the shape and appearance of her breasts.
 Many women undergo the procedure because they either had little breast development or never attained the size that they desired.
 Others lost volume and firmness following weight loss or pregnancy.
-Regardless of the underlying reason, it is the most popular cosmetic procedure that Dr. Turkeltaub performs and is among the top two nationally with an associated very high satisfaction rate of around 94%.
+Regardless of the underlying reason, it is perennially around number one or two as the most popular cosmetic procedure being performed and has among the highest satisfaction rate of any procedure.
+In fact, on the website RealSelf.com, 98% of patients rated the procedure as well worth it.

 The concept and the procedure of inserting breast implants to obtain the breast enlargement sounds rather simple and straightforward to many people but this is most definitely not the case.
-Many options and factors must be considered and decisions made prior to surgery in order to be able to realize the most ideal results.
+Many options and factors must be considered and decisions made prior to surgery so as to maximize the likelihood of you obtaining the desired results.

-The goals of breast augmentation surgery are to select the appropriate volume to obtain the desired size, improve the breast shape and do so with incisions that are as inconspicuous as possible.
-To achieve this, the plastic surgeon must have an exceptional eye for aesthetic norms and issues, an appreciation of each patient’s tissue characteristics, an understanding of the three dimensional effects of the implants on the tissues, consideration for the changes over time and superior surgical skills.
+The goals of breast augmentation surgery are to select the appropriate implant for volume and profile in order to obtain the desired breast size, shape and projection and do so with incisions that are as inconspicuous as possible.
+To achieve this, the plastic surgeon must have an exceptional eye for aesthetic norms and issues, an appreciation of each patient’s tissue characteristics, an understanding of the three dimensional effects of the implants on the tissues, consideration for the changes over time, extensive experience and superior surgical skills.
 Equally important, he must be able to thoroughly understand and interpret his patient’s goals, needs and concerns so as to be able to deliver the desired outstanding results (see blog: Breast Augmentation and “Natural” Looking Breasts).
-Dr. Turkeltaub consistently strives to ensure that the results he creates for his patients are exactly what they desire.
+Dr. Steven H. Turkeltaub always strives to ensure that the results he creates for his patients are exactly what they desire.

 - Your Breast Augmentation Procedure